Ehlers Danloss Syndrome Life Expectancy

 The general symptoms of the syndrome

 With EDS every person will have a different 'mix' of common symptoms and even though life expectancy is not affected, members of the same family can have a huge difference in symptoms.
-One could well be living a relatively normal existence while another is in a wheelchair with a feeding tube.
-Some common symptoms are:

 The treatment of Ehlers Danloss Syndrome

 There is no definitive cure for EDS because of the variety and diversity of symptoms.
 These are evaluated on an individual basis, and the appropriate actions are taken by medical professionals.
-There are, however, a number of complications that can occur for sufferers of the syndrome and these include:

 Life expectancy for somebody suffering from EDS